top of page

 Conceptual Design

-The Audio Engagement Box helps Amy engage with auditory stimuli through visual and tactile feedback, aiding her focus on sounds like her teacher's instructions or classmates' conversations.
+The device helps Amy engage with auditory stimuli through visual and tactile feedback, aiding her focus on sounds like her teacher's instructions or classmates' conversations.

 Components: